supreethmv/BILP-Q/README.md

 BILP-Q on medium-size problems using a real quantum annealer device ([Dwave](https://www.dwavesys.com/)).

-<a name="use"></a>
+<a name="methods"></a>
-## Usage
+## Methods
 The code is organized in different scripts in this repo to run the experiments.
 These scripts uses three main approaches in fetching the solution of the input CSG problem instance.
-A breif description of them are as follows:
+A brief description of them are as follows:
 - *Gate Based*: uses the [**QAOA**](https://qiskit.org/textbook/ch-applications/qaoa.html) quantum algortihm to solve the QUBO formulation of the corresponding CSG problem
 - *Quantum Annealing*: uses the [**D-Wave**](https://www.dwavesys.com/) quantum annealer to solve the input QUBO problem.
 - *Exact Solver*: uses classical computing to solve the BILP formulation, to verify the results from the quantum approaches.

+<a name="results"></a>
+## Results

+The results reported in the paper are contained in the output folder.
+In particular in the path 12/QAOA_QA_23/all_results.csv it is possible to check the results of the three methods mentioned above, for different distributions for 2 and three agents.
+The description of the columns of the csv file is the following:

+*distribution*: the distribution from which the coalition values are generated *n_agents*: the number of agents
+*solution*: binary solution string to the QUBO problem *p*: optimal $p$ parameter.
+It exists only when running the QUBO formulation with QAOA *fval*: minimum value of the optimization function *prob*: the probability of sampling the right solution when measuring the quantum state (different from 1 only if running with QAOA and D-Wave)
+*device*: type of approach in use (dwave, exact dwave, QAOA) *flag*: boolean value indicating whether the right solution has been obtained *time_bilp*: time required to calculate the solution to the BILP problem using classical computation *penalty*: penalty parameter for the given problem instance

+<a name="use"></a>
+## Usage
 The script *data_generator.py* is used to generate problem instances (characterisctic function) using different distributions for experimental analysis.

 The script *Utils_CSG.py* contains the helper functions in structuring the outputs and generating the reports.
 For example, *convert_to_BILP()* function formulates the BILP problem for a given CSG problem instance, *get_QUBO_coeffs()* function converts the BILP problem instance into linear and quadratic terms required for QUBO formulation, *decode()* function converts the solution binary string into a coalition sructure(a list of coalitions).